edavis/pypi-munin/README.md

 If the PYPI_USERNAME environment variable is not set the plugin will not run.

+By default, this plugin only tracks the latest version of each package.
+To track all versions, set the `SHOW_PAST_VERSIONS` environment variable to True:

+    [pypi]
+    env.SHOW_PAST_VERSIONS True

 Once done, run `sudo restart munin-node`.

 Test it